-Apple has launched brand new “in-house Apple M1 chip” recently.
-Apple powered MacBook Air, MacBook Pro, and Mac mini models using this M1 chip.
-Early reviews show that Apple has done great job with these new Mac models.
+Apple has launched a brand new “in-house Apple M1 chip” recently.
+Apple-powered MacBook Air, MacBook Pro, and Mac mini models use this M1 chip.
+Early reviews show that Apple has done a great job with these new Mac models.
 However, the software has not caught up with the hardware yet.
-Most of Mac apps are designed for Intel x86 architecture, and they won’t run natively on this new chip.
-So, if you are looking for switching to new M1 Mac, you should first check the app compatibility of your most-used apps.
+Most Mac apps are designed for Intel x86 architecture, and they won’t run natively on this new chip.
+So, if you are looking to switch to the new M1 Mac, you should first check the app compatibility of your most-used apps.
 This tutorial shows you, how to check Apple M1 compatibility for your Mac apps.

 Check Apple M1 Compatibility for your macOS Apps

 The reports suggest that the new Apple M1 chip is so powerful, that in most of the apps, you won’t see any performance difference.
 This big achievement of Apple shouldn’t be taken lightly.

 So, if you are using resource-heavy apps, you might encounter some problems with M1 chips.
 It will be a better idea to check your apps’ compatibility before getting your new Apple M1 Mac.
 Let’s see how you can do this: